HMagda/galaxy-travel/README.md

 # Galaxy Travel

-Galaxy Travel is a React app that takes you on an immersive journey through space.
+This React app allows you to take part in an exciting and adventurous galaxy trip.
+Made with TypeScript, SCSS, Formik, Random API, OpenStreetMap API.
 Designed for both desktop and mobile devices.
-This app allows users to take part in an exciting and adventurous galaxy trip.

 # Getting Started